lsinfo3/WueWoWAS2025/_pages/cfp.md

 * KuVS: Communication and Distributed Systems
-* ITG 521: Systen Architecture and Traffic Engineering
+* ITG 521: System Architecture and Traffic Engineering
 * MMB: Conference on Measurement, Modelling and Evaluation of Computing Systems